LonnonDev/LW-Modding/CS-Modding/CS-Tutorial.md

 ![exampleID.exampleComponent](https://user-images.githubusercontent.com/7610940/138955557-42657956-80c9-4778-9743-2ffcd2a55edf.png)

-### `loader/src/server/<modname-component>.cs`
+### `<mod>/src/server/<modname-component>.cs`

 This is where your component logic goes.
 It can contain other code too, and you can have multiple components defined in 1 file.
-If your file is big and you want to split it, you can put any non-component logic in the mod/src/server/ folder.
+If your file is big and you want to split it you can create multiple files but make sure to follow the format.
 But anything used in code referenced using logicCode in your succ file **MUST** be in here, the rest will not be loaded by the time the component types are compiled.
 You'll have to use reflection for anything external (so probably just accept the big file).
 You should prefix the filename with the same name as the mod folder so it's easier to find and delete when removing the mod

 If you want to use the full capabilities of of the component system (inputs, outputs, updating logic each server tick etc.) your component should extend LogicComponent from LogicWorld.Server.Circuitry.